luan/vimfiles/README.md

 support](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim) too.

 If you choose regular vim you can install it on ubuntu via the `vim-nox` package, or on macOS with Homebrew via `brew install vim`.
-Note if you are using macOS High Sierra the pre-installed vim is v`8.0` which should work.

 ### Table of Contents